zhaotianff/WindowsX/README-en.md

 # Master-Zhao
-Master-Zhao is a windows toolset software.
+Master-Zhao is a toolset software for Windows.
+Including beautification, system management, gadgets, paddling and other functions.

+Why write such a software?
+Willing to go through hardships and never forget the original intention.
+ remember the joy of outputting "Hello World" on the screen for the first time.
 Right here waiting to recall, just at that time already disconsolate.

 <p align="center">